dlgroep/tcstools-tcsg4/README.txt

   anything, since it will corrupt your key chain.
 Always use the "package-<name>.p12" file created by this script

 -----------------------------------------------------------------------------
 @(#)$Id$
 Shell scripts by David Groep, Nikhef.
+With contributions by Francesco Giacomini and Mischa Salle.
 API tool sgcli.py by Dennis van Dok, Nikhef.
 Apache 2.0 License - https://www.apache.org/licenses/LICENSE-2.0